What is the Sun?

 What makes the sun shine?

 The process that makes the sun shine starts at the sun’s center where hydrogen is turned into helium.
 This is called nuclear fusion and it creates a tremendous amount of energy that is radiated (sent out) into space as heat and light.
-Nuclear fusion only happens in places which have extremely high pressures and temperatures.
+Nuclear fusion only happens in places that have extremely high pressures and temperatures.

 How hot is the sun?